 What is HTML

-HTML is an acronym which stands for Hyper Text Markup Language.
-Let's see what is Hyper Text and what is Markup Language?
+HTML is an acronym which stands for Hyper Text Markup Language which is used for creating web pages and web applications.
+Let's see what is meant by Hypertext Markup Language, and Web page?

-Markup language: A markup language is a programming language that is used make text more interactive and dynamic.
-It can turn a text into images, tables, links etc.
+Markup language: A markup language is a computer language that is used to apply layout and formatting conventions to a text document.
+Markup language makes text more interactive and dynamic.
+It can turn text into images, tables, links, etc.

 Let's see a simple example of HTML.Test it Now